FY 2015

 Shirakawa Creation Association

-・In order to attract many visitors, it will be held in conjunction with local events (Jizo Basin, Awata Shrine Noryo, Higashiyama Flower Lantern).
+・In order to attract a large number of visitors, it will be held in conjunction with local events (Jizo Bon Festival, Awada Shrine Ryo, Higashiyama Flower Lantern).

 ・In each project, senior tea staff will provide support so that students can proceed smoothly while learning management methods.

-・Record the contents of the project and the opinions of visitors, and finally edit it as a booklet and distribute it to the community.
+・Record the content of the project and the opinions of visitors, and finally compile it as a booklet and distribute it to the community.

 [300,000 yen]